 The Soviet Zond 5 was the first spacecraft to circle the Moon and return to land on Earth.
 Just as it took a huge amount energy to get Zond 5 off of Earth and into orbit, it takes the typical person many years and a hard work to get out of school to start a career.
 Once someone’s landed their first job it’s a lot like the Zond spacecraft (carrying some turtles!) coasting towards the Moon.
 A lot of work and excitement, but a lot of boring and repetitive stuff.
 Entering the Moon’s orbit and heading back to Earth will get you out of “coast mode” quickly and require more focused & determined energy.
 Hopefully in your case, all of the tortoises survived.

-Your next career change may result in taking on more responsibility (e.g. being a lead or being responsible for a large marketing budget).
+Your next career change may result in taking on more responsibility (e.g. being a lead or having responsibility for a large marketing budget).
 The Apollo 10 mission involved not only a transit between Earth and the Moon, but multiple spacecraft and live human beings.
 Getting into orbit around the Moon, an already tricky proposition (thankfully made less stressful because of the experience you gained with the Zond 5 mission) is going to be even harder due to the extra mass.
 And responsibility.